DaniqueJ-R/milestone_proj_3/README.md

 - Form functionality
 - Responsiveness

-I have tested that this application works using Macbook Air, and Asus Tuf, using the following browsers:
+I have tested that this application works using a MacBook Air and an Asus TUF, using the following browsers:

   - Safari
   - Google Chrome